 Why the Pessimist Cannot be Answered – The upshot of all this is that one cannot satisfactorily answer the pessimist.
 Why?
 Because questions such as whether life is better than death or whether the universe would be better if it had not existed have no clear meaning.
 Is it better for humans and the universe to exist than not to?
 Philosophers have answered the question variously: Schopenhauer answered in the negative, Spinoza in the positive.
 But Edwards concludes that there are no knock-down arguments either way.
 It is simply impossible to prove that “coffee with cream is better than black coffee,” or “that love is better than hate.”[ix]

-Summary – Human life can have subjective, terrestrial meaning and some lives are worthwhile as long as standards of meaning are not set too high.
+Summary – Human life can have subjective, terrestrial meaning, and some lives are worthwhile as long as standards of meaning are not set too high.
 But pessimists ultimately cannot be answered if we need to show them that human existence is better than non-existence.
-We cannot know if, all things considered, it is better if there is life than not.
+We cannot know, all things considered, if it is good that life exists.

 [i] Paul Edwards, “The Meaning and Value of Life,” in The Meaning of Life, ed.
 E. D. Klemke and Steven Cahn (Oxford University Press 2008), 115.